wolfdeleeya/3D-Interactive-Visualization-of-Vibration-Simulation/README.md

 # 3D Interactive Visualization of Vibration Simulation

 This is a GitHub project of my master thesis of the same name for the tool I developed using C++ and OpenGL.
-Additionaly, I used [GLFW](https://github.com/glfw/glfw) for creating application windows, [Dear ImGui](https://github.com/ocornut/imgui) for drawing UI, [ImPlot](https://github.com/epezent/implot) for drawing plots, [glm](https://github.com/g-truc/glm) for math calculations and [NFD](https://github.com/mlabbe/nativefiledialog) for opening native file dialogues.
+Additionaly, I used [GLFW](https://github.com/glfw/glfw) for creating and updating the application window, [Dear ImGui](https://github.com/ocornut/imgui) for drawing UI, [ImPlot](https://github.com/epezent/implot) for drawing plots, [glm](https://github.com/g-truc/glm) for math calculations and [NFD](https://github.com/mlabbe/nativefiledialog) for opening native file dialogues.

 ## Abstract